makrai/notes/karthikeyan20-cross-ling-ability-of-mBERT-iclr.md

   when the premise and hypothesis are in different languages
   * (This data was created using XNLI where in the original form the languages contain the same premise and hypothesis pair)
-  * One of the possible explanations could be that BERT is learning to make textual entailment decisions by matching words or phrases
+  * One of the possible explanations could be that BERT makes textual entailment decisions by matching words or phrases